isedwards/isedwards/README.md

+📈 **When something is exponential it feels like you're acting too early**

 🌱 **Everything will be okay when you are okay with everything**

  🔭 **Be the change you want to see in yourself**